 In this context, BNP Paribas strives to become a partner of choice for corporates when it comes to digital innovation.
 As well as developing and investing in its own technology, BNP Paribas has partnered with fintechs to deliver state-of-the-art risk management services to clients across the globe.
-We are, for instance, in the process of leveraging our acquisition of Kantox to transform currency hedging workflows for corporates by offering a fully automated solution across exposures identification, rules-based market execution and streamlined trade reporting.
+We have, for instance, leveraged our acquisition of Kantox to transform currency hedging workflows for corporates by offering a fully automated solution across exposures identification, rules-based market execution and streamlined trade reporting.

-As we enter 2024, we intend to release the new Kantox "In-House FX" module, which enables companies to centralise FX management of subsidiaries, maximise exposure netting for the group and enhance available liquidity.
+As we enter 2024, we have just released the new Kantox "In-House FX" module, which enables companies to centralise FX management of subsidiaries, maximise exposure netting for the group and enhance available liquidity.
 These solutions help to free time for treasurers to focus on more strategic aspects of risk management.